-134 [16] Paragraph (b)(2) describes conflicts that are nonconsentable because the representation is

-135 prohibited by applicable law.
-For example, in some states substantive law provides that the same lawyer

-136 may not represent more than one defendant in a capital case, even with the consent of the clients, and ability of a governmental client, such as a municipality, to consent to a conflict of interest.
+[16] Paragraph (b)(2) describes conflicts that are nonconsentable because the representation is prohibited by applicable law.
+For example, in some states substantive law provides that the same lawyer may not represent more than one defendant in a capital case, even with the consent of the clients, and under federal criminal statutes certain representations by a former government lawyer are prohibited, despite the informed consent of the former client.
+In addition, decisional law in some states limits the ability of a governmental client, such as a municipality, to consent to a conflict of interest.